-If the committee judges that a student is not making satisfactory progress or does not have an adequate Educational Plan, the Associate Dean for Doctoral Education will address the appropriate issues with the student.
+If the committee judges that a student is not making satisfactory academic progress, has concerns about the student's performance, or judges that the student does not have an adequate Educational Plan, the Associate Dean for Doctoral Education will address the appropriate issues with the student.
 The Associate Dean for Doctoral Education is empowered to develop and approve a revised plan to remedy the situation and move the student to preliminary candidacy.